AntAllch/115base/site/src/main-eggs/terminus.md

 ### Step 14

-Get a boat and go to the boyes and hack them - should be 3
+Get a boat and go to each buoy and hack them - there are 3 of them

 ---

 ### Step 15

-Go down to bio lab and defuse 3 bombs
+Go down to the bio lab and defuse 3 bombs

+ - One is underneath the room with the x2 symbol

+ - The other 2 are on the same level (the floor above Melee Macchiato)

 ---